 The results are presented according to whether a person had met the recommended guidelines for sufficient physical activity to gain a health benefit.
-Due to the availability of data, results from the 2012–13 Australian Aboriginal and Torres Strait Islander Health Survey (2012–13 Health Survey) and 2018–19 National Aboriginal and Torres Strait Islander Social Survey (2018–19 Health Survey) are both included in the findings.
+Due to the availability of data, results from the 2012–13 Australian Aboriginal and Torres Strait Islander Health Survey (2012–13 Health Survey) and 2018–19 National Aboriginal and Torres Strait Islander Health Survey (2018–19 Health Survey) are both included in the findings.
 Different guidelines were used in each survey, so outcomes are not comparable.

 The 2018–19 Health Survey guidelines are based on an interpretation of Australia’s Physical Activity and Sedentary Behaviour Guidelines set by the Department of Health in 2014.
 Respondents were asked how often they performed any of the following physical activities within the last week: walking for transport, walking for fitness, recreation or sport, moderate intensity exercise, vigorous intensity exercise and, strength or toning activities.

 In Non-remote areas in 2018–19, the following guidelines for physical activity were used: